AmberThrall/tasm/README.md

 By default, it assembles your code to `a.out`.
 This can be changed by passing the output flag `-o <PATH>`.

-TASM's syntax is based in Intel syntax.
+TASM's syntax is based on Intel syntax.
 Below is a simple example printing "Hello World!" to stdout and exiting.

 ```asm